Buyer's guide · 2026Published July 3, 2026· Last verified August 16, 2026

-All ten products here put a policy point between applications and models: one API over many providers, with routing, budgets, guardrails and logs.
-Beyond that shared core they diverge sharply — lightweight proxies tuned for latency, edge services with free tiers, API-management extensions, and one AI management platform that happens to include a gateway.
+All eleven products here put a policy point between applications and models: one API over many providers, with routing, budgets, guardrails and logs.
+Beyond that shared core they diverge sharply — lightweight proxies tuned for latency, edge services with free tiers, API-management extensions, a data-platform gateway, and one AI management platform that happens to include a gateway.
 Gartner's first Market Guide for AI Gateways (February 2026) confirmed the category has hardened into enterprise infrastructure.

 This guide does not pretend there is a single winner.
 Vendors are grouped by the buyer they fit, every competitor claim is cited to the vendor's own material, and the limits are real — including Kosmoy's.
 If your problem is raw traffic, several products below beat Kosmoy at it; if your problem is proving control over AI, the comparison tilts the other way.